 No other world city comes close to New York.
 The bright lights of Times Square, yellow cabs, and dramatic skyscraper skyline will have you walking around with your jaw on the floor.
-Stroll down the fifth avenue, sip on a pint in Long Island City, marvel at Lady Liberty after sailing the Hudson.
+Stroll down fifth avenue, sip on a pint in Long Island City, and marvel at Lady Liberty after sailing the Hudson.
 The Big Apple is your playground.

 There are as many places to visit in the world as there are experiences to be had, but these are just some of my personal favorite destinations.
 What impact will these destinations have on your travels?
 The best way to find out is to go and see for yourself!

 Have you visited any of these top world destinations?
 Which are your favorite cities?
 Let us know in the comments below!

 50+ Must-Have Travel Items & Accessories for Your Next Trip

 25 Travel Tips That Will Change the Way You Travel

 35 Useful Road Trip Essentials You Can’t Forget